 Previous HGNC Symbols for JPH3 Gene

 Previous GeneCards Identifiers for JPH3 Gene

 Junctional complexes between the plasma membrane and endoplasmic/sarcoplasmic reticulum are a common feature of all excitable cell types and mediate cross talk between cell surface and intracellular ion channels.
 The protein encoded by this gene is a component of junctional complexes and is composed of a C-terminal hydrophobic segment spanning the endoplasmic/sarcoplasmic reticulum membrane and a remaining cytoplasmic domain that shows specific affinity for the plasma membrane.
-CAG/CTG repeat expansions at the Huntington's disease (HD)-like 2 locus have been identified in this gene, which is a member of the junctophilin gene family.
-Alternatively spliced transcript variants have been described for this gene. [provided by RefSeq, Oct 2012]
+CAG/CTG repeat expansion from normally 6-28 repeats to 40-59 repeats in the 3' UTR of this gene have been associated with Huntington disease-like 2 (HDL2).
+This gene is a member of the junctophilin gene family.
+Alternatively spliced transcript variants have been described for this gene. [provided by RefSeq, Jul 2016]

 GeneCards Summary for JPH3 Gene

 JPH3 (Junctophilin 3) is a Protein Coding gene.
 Diseases associated with JPH3 include Huntington Disease-Like 2 and Huntington Disease.
 GO annotations related to this gene include calcium-release channel activity.
 An important paralog of this gene is JPH1.

 Junctophilins contribute to the formation of junctional membrane complexes (JMCs) which link the plasma membrane with the endoplasmic or sarcoplasmic reticulum in excitable cells.
 Provides a structural foundation for functional cross-talk between the cell surface and intracellular calcium release channels.
 JPH3 is brain-specific and appears to have an active role in certain neurons involved in motor coordination and memory.